House slave: In Socratic dialogues and Greek plays

 A house slave appears in the Socratic dialogue, Meno, which was written by Plato.
-At the beginning of the dialogue, the slave's master, Meo, fails to benefit from Socratic teaching and reveals himself to be intellectually savage.
+At the beginning of the dialogue, the slave's master, Meno, fails to benefit from Socratic teaching and reveals himself to be intellectually savage.
 Socrates turns to the house-slave, who is a boy ignorant of geometry.
 The boy acknowledges his ignorance, learns from his mistakes, and finally establishes proof of the desired geometric theorem.
 This is another example of the slave appearing more clever than his master, a popular theme in Greek literature.

 The comedies of Menander show how the Athenians preferred to view a house slave: as an enterprising and unscrupulous rascal, who must use his wits to profit from his master, rescue him from his troubles, or gain him the girl of his dreams.
-We have most of these plays in translations by Plautus and Terence, suggesting that the Romans liked the same genre.
+Most of these plays survive in translations by Plautus and Terence, suggesting that the Romans liked the same genre.

-And the same sort of tale has not yet become extinct, as the popularity of Jeeves and A Funny Thing Happened on the Way to the Forum attest.

 In the Americas

-House slaves existed in the New World.

 Haiti

-In Haiti, before leading the Haitian revolution, Toussaint Louverture had been a house slave.
+In Haiti, before leading the Haitian Revolution, Toussaint Louverture had been a house slave.

 Toussaint is thought to have been born on the plantation of Bréda at Haut de Cap in Saint-Domingue, owned by the Comte de Noé and later managed by Bayon de Libertat.
 Tradition says that he was a driver and horse trainer on the plantation.
 His master freed him at age 33 when Toussaint married Suzanne.
 He was a fervent Catholic, and a member of high degree of the Masonic Lodge of Saint-Domingue.
 In 1790 slaves in the Plaine du Flowera rose in rebellion.
 Different forces coalesced under different leaders.
 Toussaint served with other leaders and rose in responsibility.
 On 4 April 1792, the French Legislative Assembly extended full rights of citizenship to free people of color or mulattoes (gens de couleur libres) and free blacks.